Notarial and documentary services guide for Japan

 You will need to bring your original birth certificate with you to your appointment.

-For more information on the process and what to bring, please see our Guidance Note (PDF, 129KB, 1 page) for further information.
+For more information on the process and what to bring, please see our Guidance Note (PDF, 477KB, 3 pages) for further information.

 Please be sure to print the form on one page, double sided.